 Given an appropriate design matrix, the relative reliability of each array in an experiment can be estimated by measuring how well the expression values for that array follow the linear model.
-This empirical approach of assessing array quality can be applied to both two-color and single-channel microarray data and is described in [19].
+This empirical approach of assessing array quality can be applied to both two-color and single-channel microarray data and is described in [20].

 The method is implemented in the arrayWeights function, which fits a heteroscedastic model to the expression values for each gene by calling the function lm.wfit.
+(See also arrayWeightsSimple which does the same calculation more quickly when there are no probelevel quality weights.)
 The dispersion model is fitted to the squared residuals from the mean fit, and is set up to have array specific coefficients, which are updated in either full REML scoring iterations, or using an efficient gene-by-gene update algorithm.
 The final estimates of these array variances are converted to weights which can be used in lmFit.
 This method offers a graduated approach to quality assessment by allowing poorer quality arrays, which would otherwise be discarded, to be included in an analysis but down-weighted.

 Below is an example of the method applied to the spike-in controls from a quality control data set courtesy of Andrew Holloway, Ryan van Laar and Dileepa Diyagama from the Peter MacCallum Cancer Centre in Melbourne.
-This collection of arrays (described in [19]) consists of 100 replicate hybridizations and we will use data from the first 20 arrays.
+This collection of arrays (described in [20]) consists of 100 replicate hybridizations and we will use data from the first 20 arrays.
 The object MAlms stores the loess normalized data for the 120 spike-in control probes on each array.
 Since these arrays are replicate hybridizations, the default design matrix of a single column of ones is used.